History and Milestones

 In 1922, the Motherhouse of the Sisters was moved to Orange in Southern California where the Sisters continued their health care ministry and became officially the Sisters of St. Joseph of Orange.

 In 1954, St. Joseph Hospital opened in its present location, on Dolbeer St. in Eureka.
-While it has changed dramatically over the years, St. Joseph Hospital still holds strongly to the integrity and vision of its founding Sisters and the values of the St. Joseph Health.
+While it has changed dramatically over the years, St. Joseph Hospital still holds strongly to the integrity and vision of its founding Sisters and the values of the St. Joseph Health (now Providence).
 These values are the guiding principles in all that we do and the foundation for every aspect of our work together.

 Then, in 1957, building of Redwood Memorial Hospital in Fortuna was completed after the Renner family donated the land, and the Sisters provided the funding.